 Jim Farley, Scion's vice president, said the tC's steering, suspension and brakes were tuned with a European bias.
 In fact, the car's platform is shared with the Avensis, a Toyota model that's sold in Europe.
 The tC hatchback coupe uses a 160-horsepower, 2.4-liter four-cylinder.

-The tC remains largely unchanged for 2006.
-An updated audio system features new steering-wheel-mounted audio controls and available Apple iPod compatibility.
+For 2006, the tC's updated audio system featured new steering-wheel-mounted audio controls and available Apple iPod compatibility.

 According to Scion press material, the tC hatchback displays "taut, clean lines from front to rear."
 An aggressive front fascia features swept-back headlights, a mesh grille and a large opening below the front bumper.
 A panoramic glass moonroof is standard.
 The company says the car "has the formal look of a coupe with a trunk."
 Side mirrors incorporate turn-signal indicators — a feature typically found on upscale luxury cars.
 A power hatch release is standard.
 Seventeen-inch alloy wheels hold 45-series tires, and 18-inchers are optional.

-Five passengers fit inside the tC.
-The driver's seat has height and thigh adjustments.
-The 60/40-split rear seat has three-point seat belts and head restraints for up to three occupants.
+Five passengers fit inside the tC, and the driver's seat has height and thigh adjustments.
+The 60/40-split rear seat has three-point seat belts and head restraints for three occupants.
 The rear seats also recline 45 degrees.